Tax Preparation Help

 Alaska and Feedstocks

-• Undyed diesel fuel or undyed kerosene sold or used in Alaska for certain nontaxable uses (see later sales below).
+• Undyed diesel fuel or undyed kerosene sold or used in Alaska for certain nontaxable uses (see Later sales on page 10).

 • Undyed kerosene used for feedstock purposes.